Dragon Tree (Dracaena draco)

 Dragon Tree: Ongoing Care and Maintenance

-Minimal ongoing care and maintenance is required as the Dragon Tree is generally pest and disease free and, being drought tolerant, when planted in the ground it should not require any watering.
+Minimal ongoing care and maintenance are required as the Dragon Trees are generally pest and disease-free and, being drought tolerant when planted in the ground should not require any watering.

-Pot grown Dragon Trees should be fed with a controlled/slow release fertiliser every 6-8 months.
-Well fed plants can develop a reddish tinge to the leaves.
-Take care that container grown trees do not become too top heavy by repotting into a larger container every year or two.
+Pot-grown Dragon Trees should be fed with a controlled/slow-release fertiliser every 6-8 months.
+Well-fed plants can develop a reddish tinge to the leaves.
+Take care that container-grown trees do not become too top-heavy by repotting them into a larger container every year or two.
 This will ensure they don’t get blown over and damaged.
-It is noted that Dracaena draco thrives when slightly pot bound.
+It is noted that Dracaena draco thrives when slightly pot-bound.

 Dragon Tree: Propagation

 Dragon Trees can be propagated by seed or cutting.

 Seeds should be sown shallowly into a free-draining potting mix in Spring.
 Cover the seeds with a fine layer of sand or grit.
 This will help to keep the seed in contact with the potting mix.
 Keep moist but do not water excessively and keep at a temperature of around 18-21C.